 from the comfort of your room.
 None of them disappoint.

 Charlotte Winter (Staff)

 Amandari is a beautiful property located in Ubud with amazing views down through the valley.
-The property is only a 15 minute drive away from the center of the town, but there is such a peaceful and serene atmosphere here.
+The property is only a 15 minute drive away from the centre of the town, but there is such a peaceful and serene atmosphere here.
 There are only 30 villas, all of which are very private and extremely spacious.
 Each of the rooms has a private garden courtyard, but if you're looking for something particularly luxurious, then opt for one of their stunning private pools.
-There's plenty to do here at Amandari, with an onsite tennis court, gym, library and beautiful 23 meter swimming pool.
+There's plenty to do here at Amandari, with an onsite tennis court, gym, library and beautiful 23 metre swimming pool.
 The food at the restaurant is also terrific!